MichelaLecca/MEEK/README.md

 Note that the code of SuPeR has been cloned from  https://github.com/StefanoMesselodi/Super

--- PLEASE; CITE [4] IF USING MEEK. --
+-- PLEASE; CITE [1] IF USING MEEK. --

 ***********************************************************
 ## References:

+[1] M. Lecca.
+A Basic Tool for Improving Bad Illuminated Archaeological Pictures.
+In Proc. of VISAPP 2023

-[1] M. Lecca and S. Messelodi.
+[2] M. Lecca and S. Messelodi.
 SuPeR: Milano Retinex implementation exploiting a regular image grid.
 Journal of the Optical Society of America A - Optics Image Science and Vision, 36(8):1423--1432, 2019

-[2] M. Lecca.
+[3] M. Lecca.
 Relighting Backlight and Spotlight Images using the von Kries Model, 2nd International Conference on Image Processing and Vision Engineering - IMPROVE, April 2022

-[3] K. J. Zuiderveld.
+[4] K. J. Zuiderveld.
 Contrast limited adaptive histogram equalization.
 In Graphics Gems, 1994.

-[4] M. Lecca.
-A Basic Tool for Improving Bad Illuminated Archaeological Pictures.
-In Proc. of VISAPP 2023